sbennett1990/YESS/README.md

 **yess**
 only builds and works on
 OpenBSD 6.6
-or newer because it relies on the built-in make(1) infrastructure.
+or newer because it relies on
+pledge(2)
+and the built-in
+make(1)
+infrastructure.
 Portability could be achieved with a little effort, but that is outside the scope of my current goals.

-OpenBSD 6.8 - August 15, 2020
+OpenBSD 6.8 - September 8, 2021